fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-07-06】[adrianhajdin / react-movies](https://github.com/adrianhajdin/react-movies) - Dive straight into React—from basic JSX to advanced hooks—and build a real, modern app in this hands-on crash course!
 * 【2025-07-05】[nwjs / nw js](https://github.com/nwjs/nw.js) - Call all Node js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies
 * 【2025-07-04】[ppl\-ai / modelcontextprotocol](https://github.com/ppl-ai/modelcontextprotocol) - A Model Context Protocol Server connector for Perplexity API, to enable web search without leaving the MCP ecosystem
 * 【2025-06-29】[danielmiessler / Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open\-source framework for augmenting humans using AI  It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere